-Use of locker rooms by transgender or gender nonconforming students will be assessed on a case-by-case basis, with the goal of maximizing transgender or gender nonconforming student social integration, providing an equal opportunity to participate in physical education classes and athletic opportunities, ensuring the student's safety and comfort, and minimizing stigmatization of the student.
+Use of locker rooms by transgender or gender expansive students will be assessed on a case-by-case basis, with the goal of maximizing transgender or gender expansive student social integration, providing an equal opportunity to participate in physical education classes and athletic opportunities, ensuring the student's safety and comfort, and minimizing stigmatization of the student.
+The district will take an approach that conforms with OSPI's guidelines.
 In most cases, the district should provide the student access to the locker room that corresponds to the gender identity consistently asserted at school.
-Any student who has a need or desire for increased privacy, regardless of the underlying reason, should be provided with a reasonable alternative changing area, such as:
+Any student who has a need or desire for additional privacy, regardless of the underlying reason, should be provided with a reasonable alternative changing area, such as:

-- Use of a private area (e.g., nearby restroom stall with a door, an area separated by a curtain, an office in the locker room, or a nearby health room office restroom); or - A separate changing schedule (i.e., utilizing the locker room before or after the other students).
+- · Use of a private area (e.g., nearby restroom stall with a door, an area separated by a curtain, an office in the locker room, or a nearby health room office restroom); or - · A separate changing schedule (i.e., utilizing the locker room before or after the other students).

-Any alternative arrangement will be provided in a manner that allows the student to keep his or her transgender or gender nonconforming status private.
-No student, however, will be required to use a locker room that conflicts with his or her gender identity.
+No student will be required to use a locker room that conflicts with their gender identity.